martinburrows/ConfigMapper/README.md

 Efficiency
 ------

-ConfigMapper is thread-safe, and only one concrete instance of an interface is ever generated, meaning you can call the ```Map<T>``` method any number of times in your code without increased memory usage.
+ConfigMapper is thread-safe, and only one concrete instance from an interface is ever generated, meaning you can call the ```Map<T>``` method any number of times in your code without increased memory usage.

 Config Change Handling
 ------